-For the Medical Shock group, about half of medical costs are prescription drug expenditures, with the rest roughly evenly divided between doctor, hospital, and dental services (and a smaller outlay for outpatient surgery).
+Within medical care, about half of costs are prescription drug expenditures, with the rest roughly evenly divided between doctor, hospital, and dental services (and a smaller outlay for outpatient surgery).
 This distribution is not surprising given that the sample period spans 2002-2016, so some of these shock years occurred before the introduction of Medicare Part D, and all before the elimination of the donut hole in the standard Part D benefit.